sfoxhq/slate/source/index.html.md

 </aside>

 # FIX Api
-For information on how to impliment the FIX protocol please contact [support@sfox.com](mailto:support@sfox.com)
+For information on how to implement the FIX protocol please contact [support@sfox.com](mailto:support@sfox.com).

 # Python example
 ## Public API